just-containers/s6-overlay/README.md

 image's `/etc/passwd`.
 Every bit of privilege separation helps a little with security.
 * `S6_BEHAVIOUR_IF_STAGE2_FAILS` (default = 0): determines what the container should do
 if one of the service scripts fails.
 This includes:
+  * if the early stage2 hook exits nonzero (by default there's no hook)
   * if anything fails in `fix-attrs`
   * if any old-style `/etc/cont-init.d` or new-style [s6-rc](https://skarnet.org/software/s6-rc/) oneshot fails
   * if any old-style `/etc/services.d` or new-style [s6-rc](https://skarnet.org/software/s6-rc/) longrun is marked